Provision Certificate Manually

 Create or replace a certificate

-kubectl create secret tls traefik-tls --key=certificates.key --cert=chain.pem
+kubectl create secret tls traefik-tls --key=tls.key --cert=chain.pem

 This creates a secret in Kubernetes called traefik-tls and stores your certificate and private key in that secret.
 Traefik automatically checks for the traefik-tls secret, and uses it if valid.